Back translation best practices

 What is back translation?
 Method explained with examples

-Back translation, also known as reverse translation, is where content is translated back to its original language and then compared to the source text, it’s a key localization quality control method.
-The goal is to find discrepancies and evaluate the accuracy of the translation.
-It is used to check the translation and ensure high quality.
-Usually, there are several steps, for instance:
+Back translation, also known as reverse translation, is when content gets translated back to its original language and then compared to the source text.
+This is a key localization quality control technique and plays a vital role in software internationalization.

-1. Translate the content to the target language.
+1. Translate your content to the target language

-2. Ask another linguist to perform a literal—very precise—translation of this content back to the original language.
-See below for best practice instructions.
+2. Ask another linguist to perform a literal, word-for-word translation of this content back to the original language

 Highly sensitive and regulated content